hackoregon/data-science-pet-containers/examples/passenger_census/README.md

-ODOT Crash Data Conversion
+Passenger Census Conversion
 ================

-This example demonstrates how to convert a Microsoft Access database (“mdb”) file to a PostgreSQL backup using R and PostgreSQL.
+This example demonstrates how to convert a comma-separated value (“csv”) file to a PostgreSQL backup using PostgreSQL.

 ## Setup